If my profile is too long for you to bother at least skimming then we are unlikely to be a good match.

 If you want to get my attention, please say more than just hello or a compliment on my picture.
 (I assume you like my picture or you wouldn't be writing to me!)
 What made you interested in me as a person?
-Don't expect me to do all the work of figuring out if there is even a potential match between us.
+(Just a sentence or two that talks about something in your or my profile will get me interested.
+Saying "hi, you have a pretty picture" or "u r hot id like to get to know you" will not.
+If you'd like to get to know me why didn't you start by reading my profile?)
+My criteria for a date are pretty relaxed: "do I think this guy would be interesting to talk to?"

 I'll probably never have another job as rewarding as helping NASA scientists win a Nobel Prize, but I like having a job I can pour myself into, helping to make software fit people instead of the other way around.